 I guess that’s one way to encourage you to do the hike!
 Don’t worry, I think it was just my mind playing tricks on me….or so I hope.

-The hut, that takes one of the top spots on the most scenic huts in New Zealand, holds 12 people, has a big kitchen and an amazingly placed toilet.
+The hut, which takes one of the top spots on the most scenic huts in New Zealand, holds 12 people and has a big kitchen and an amazingly placed toilet.

 2. Roy’s Peak